lizmat/articles/its-time-to-rak-3.md

 ### { code }

 If the pattern starts with "`{`" (7B LEFT CURLY BRACKET) and ends with "`}`" (7D RIGHT CURLY BRACKET), then the rest of the pattern will be interpreted as Raku code.
-So `rak string$` is the same as `rak string --type=code`.
+So `rak '{string}'` is the same as `rak string --type=code`.
 The pattern generally will need to be quoted as the shell may interpret the pattern in unwanted ways otherwise.
 ```
 # Show all lines starting with "t" titlecased
 $ rak '{.tc if /^ t /}' twenty